HobnobMancer/cazy_webscraper/docs/gtdbtaxtutorial.rst

    ASPERGILLUS NIGER is **incorrect**

 .. warning::
-   When you specify a species ``cw_get_ncbi_taxs`` will retrieve taxonomic data from *all* strains of the species.
+   When you specify a species ``cw_get_gtdb_taxs`` will retrieve taxonomic data from *all* strains of the species.

 -------------------------
 Applying EC number filter
 -------------------------

-The retrieval of taxonomic data from NCBI can also be limited to proteins in a local CAZyme database that are annotated with specific EC numbers.
+The retrieval of taxonomic data from GTDB can also be limited to proteins in a local CAZyme database that are annotated with specific EC numbers.

 Having previously retrieved EC number annotations from UniProt and adding them to the local CAZyme database, you may